On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-We do not put much emphasis on the comparison of the values of the normalisation $\phi^*$ obtained in this work with any of the previous works and/or paper I. These differences in $\phi^*$ are expected due to cosmic variance \citep[][]{2008ApJ...676..767T,2010ApJ...710..903M}, between different parts of the Universe explored by different studies.
-Nevertheless, for completion we plot the estimates for $\phi^*$ in Fig. \ref{fig:comp_par} (top panel) from this work and some other studies.
-We would like the remind the reader about the additional errors due to cosmic variance (section \ref{sec:4.5}) to be considered, while comparing the resulting value to other works at similar redshifts.
-Among previous works based on direct observation of the 1500 {\AA} radiation only paper I, \citet{2021MNRAS.506..473P} and \citet{2015ApJ...808..178H} estimate the uncertainties in their measurements due to cosmic variance, so we compare our results for normalisation only with these studies.
+We do not place much emphasis on the comparison of the normalisation values $\phi^*$ obtained in this work with any of the previous works and/or \citetalias{2022MNRAS.511.4882S}.
+These differences in $\phi^*$ are expected due to cosmic variance \citep[][]{2008ApJ...676..767T,2010ApJ...710..903M}, between different parts of the Universe explored by different studies.
+Nevertheless, for completion, we plot the estimates for $\phi^*$ in Fig. \ref{fig:comp_par} (top panel) from this work and some other studies.
+We would like to remind the reader about the additional errors due to cosmic variance (Section \ref{sec:4.5}) to be considered, while comparing the resulting value with other works at similar redshifts.
+Among previous works based on direct observation of the 1500 {\AA} radiation only \citetalias{2022MNRAS.511.4882S}, \citet{2021MNRAS.506..473P} and \citet{2015ApJ...808..178H} estimate the uncertainties in their measurements due to cosmic variance, so we compare our results for normalisation only with these studies.
 Our estimates for $\phi^*$ are in very good agreement with \citet{2015ApJ...808..178H} in both redshift bins.
-With regards to \citet{2021MNRAS.506..473P}, our values agree at $2\sigma$ and $1\sigma$ at redshifts 0.7 and 1.0.
-It should be mentioned however, that due to small sample size, the values obtained by them have large statistical errors.
-As compared to paper I, we notice smaller values of $\phi^*$ in both redshift bins.
-These differences which are significant at $\sim 2\sigma$, can be attributed to known galaxy clusters in the CDFS explored in paper I. Due to the larger sky-area of the COSMOS image, here we have managed to get better constraints on both the normalisation and the cosmic variance.
+Regarding \citet{2021MNRAS.506..473P}, our values agree at $2\sigma$ and $1\sigma$ at redshifts 0.7 and 1.0.
+It should be mentioned, however, that due to the small sample size, the values obtained have large statistical errors.
+Compared to \citetalias{2022MNRAS.511.4882S}, we notice smaller values of $\phi^*$ in both redshift bins.
+These differences, which are significant at $\sim 2\sigma$, can be attributed to known galaxy clusters in the CDFS explored in \citetalias{2022MNRAS.511.4882S}.
+Due to the larger sky area of the COSMOS image, here we have managed to get better constraints on both the normalisation and the cosmic variance.
 We want to remark here that more independent UV surveys can further help with properly constraining the normalisation of the galaxy LF.